JanaMus/Augusta/docs/index.rst

 ===================================

-Augusta is a Python package for inferring Gene Regulatory Network (GRN) and Boolean Network (BN) by processing high-throughput gene expression data (RNA-Seq).
+Augusta is a Python package for inferring Gene Regulatory Networks (GRNs) and Boolean Networks (BNs) by processing high-throughput gene expression data (RNA-Seq).

-The package infers and verify networks in a unique way.
+The package infers and refines networks in a unique way.
-The first estimation of a GRN is inferred from expression dataset.
+The first estimation of a GRN is inferred from the expression dataset.
 The network is further refined in two ways:
-I) by predicting transcription motifs in promoters of co-regulated genes, II) by incorporating interactions obtained from expert-validated databases.
+I) by predicting transcription factor binding motifs in promoters of co-regulated genes, II) by incorporating interactions obtained from expert-validated databases.
-In the next step, GRN is transformed into BN by adding logical rules to particular edges primarily obtained from the Cell Collective database.
+In the next step, the GRN is transformed into a BN by adding logical rules to particular edges primarily obtained from the Cell Collective database.
 Information from the databases is only used if the data matches the organism under study, ensuring that inaccurate information is not incorporated.